terrymci/SudokuSolver/README.md

 If the analysis square is left with only one blank cell, set that cell in the actual game board to be the target integer value.
 Repeat this for all integer values 1 - 9.

+A game is played by simply repeatedly looping through the set of tactics, applying them to the board, and stopping when one of the following happens:

+1. The board is complete (all cells have been filled in.)

+2. The board is invalid (a cell row/column/square uniqueness rule was violated.)
+This would indicate a bug with this code.

+3. No further progress is made on a loop iteration.
+This means this code cannot solve the puzzle.
+This is to be expected on more difficult starting boards.

 # Core Classes